InjectiveLabs/docs/source/includes/_derivatives_spec.md

 Executing a contract creates two opposing positions \(one long and one short\) which reflects the ownership conditions of some quantity of contracts.

-A cross margined account can hold multiple positions while an isolated margined account holds one position.
+A cross margined subaccount can hold multiple positions while an isolated margined subaccount holds one position.

 ## **Margin**